Skip to content

 6. Escalation Rate

-💡Definition: Percentage of social inquiries that must be escalated to email, phone, or another department.
+💡 Definition: the percentage of eligible social inquiries escalated to email, phone, or another team under a documented routing rule.

 High escalation rates may signal: